A lot of companies that are still operating are operating with a skeleton crew these days.

 The idea of a 'skeleton' crew started in the military

-According to the Oxford English Dictionary, people started using the word “skeleton” to describe the bare bones level of staffing needed to operated in the late 1700s, and it looks like it started in a military context.
+According to the Oxford English Dictionary, people started using the word “skeleton” to describe the bare bones level of staffing needed to operate in the late 1700s, and it looks like it started in a military context.
 The earliest examples are about skeleton battalions, skeleton regiments, skeleton squads, and skeleton forces.

 It wasn’t until the 1920s that you start seeing people use the term in a business sense, and that’s also when the use of the term “skeleton crew” starts really taking off, at least according to a Google Ngram chart, which shows how often words or phrases appear in published books.